EDU118 - Human Growth and Development (3 cr.)

 EDU580 - Technology Foundations for Education (3 cr.)

 Application and integration of technology into pedagogical practices.
 Includes extensive hands-on with hardware and software; educational websites and resources; demonstration and proficiency with a variety of multimedia applications; technology-infused lesson development and implementation; and website, animation, and educational video development.
 (Fall/Winter/Spring/Summer).
-Prerequisites: matriculation in the BA/MST Adolescence Ed., MST Childhood Ed., or MST Adolescence Ed. program.
+Prerequisites: matriculation into the BA/MST or stand-alone MST programs.

 EDU582 - Maintaining an Effective Learning Environment (3 cr.)